 These exciting results show that intravenous protein replacement can have therapeutic effects in Fragile X animal models, and that this can be done safely.
 They open the door to reintroducing FMRP as a potential therapeutic strategy to restore circuit function and reduce abnormal behaviors in Fragile X syndrome.

-In the next year of studies, the Turner Lab will find the exact composition of the shortened FMRP-tat protein that delivers the best longest-lasting effects and the least toxicity.
+The Turner Lab has found the exact composition of the shortened FMRP-tat protein that delivers the best longest-lasting effects and the least toxicity.
+Efforts are in progress to further develop this construct.

 Tat and Truncated FMRP